Weather

 • Defensive forts (dirt and wood) falling apart by the rains and floods

-• Armies being thwarted by storms like occurred with Zion’s camp
+• Armies being thwarted by storms like what occurred with Zion’s camp

-Fulfilled Land Promises are a more useful and accurate ruler by which to measure a model’s worth.
-Something Mesotheorists will avoid at all cost.
+Fulfilled Land Promises are a more useful and accurate ruler to measure a model’s worth.
+Something Mesotheorists will avoid at all costs.